ashish-sreevatsav/-MultiClientChattingApp/README.md

 # Client Side Functionalities

-To get Author of the Code
+1.To get Author of the Code
 > AUTHOR

-To get Server IPv4
+2.To get Server IPv4
 > IP <IPV4>

-To get Server Port
+3.To get Server Port
 > PORT <PORT>

-This below one will be sent by client to server to login, then server will read this message.
+4.This below one will be sent by client to server to login, then server will read this message.
 > LOGIN <IPv4> <Port> <Name>

-To get the LIST of client when  client request to the server, server will read it.
+5.To get the LIST of client when  client request to the server, server will read it.
 Even Works for server.
 > LIST

-To check Who are still logged it and in active state.
+6.To check Who are still logged it and in active state.
 Work on both sides(Server/Client).
 > REFRESH

-This will be sent by the client to server and read by the server to send from one client to another client.
+7.This will be sent by the client to server and read by the server to send from one client to another client.
 > SEND <Desti-IPV4> <msg>

-Broadcast a message that is sent by the client to server, server will Broadcast the message to every client Except the sender.
+8.Broadcast a message that is sent by the client to server, server will Broadcast the message to every client Except the sender.
 > BROADCAST

-Sent by the client to server to logout.
+9.Sent by the client to server to logout.
 > LOGOUT